itteco/iframely-wordpress/iframely/readme.txt

 Iframely is powered by the cloud APIs.
 Getting embed codes requires connecting to multiple 3rd party servers, and packiging it all into your WordPress server would create unsustaible workload.
 This plugin is therefore integrating your WordPress with Iframely cloud.

 To be able to save your settings, you'd need to get your own API key.
 Get one by signing up at [iframely.com](https://iframely.com?from=wp).
-New API keys come with unlimited 30 days trial, and have a free tier option afterwards.
-Depending on your use, you may require a monthly [subscription](https://iframely.com/plans).
+New API keys come with 30 days tria.
+You will require a monthly [subscription](https://iframely.com/plans) if you want to continue using Iframely on your live site afterwards.

 However, API key isn't required if you just want to give Iframely a try.
 The plugin will work with the default settings, albeit only for new posts or if you manually edit/save posts with expired embed codes.

+We maintain an overwhelming number of integrations and widgets in the background for you, and make sure your sites remains fast and keeps your users happy.
+This requires a substantial effort on our part, and we won't be able to provide it without requiring a service subscription.

 = How do I resize my widgets? =